pbo-dpb/HFD--BDFE/README.md

 # High-net-worth Family Database (HFD)
 PBO’s *High-net-worth Family Database* (HFD) contains the microdata PBO used to produce an estimate of the wealth of Canadian families worth millions and billions of dollars.
 HFD was constructed using publicly available data from year-end 2016.
+A [scaled up to year-end 2019](https://github.com/pbo-dpb/HFD-2019--BDFE-2019) version of HFD is also available at the [PBO website](https://www.pbo-dpb.gc.ca).

 HFD is available in the following microdata files.
 For more information, including on concepts, data sources, and modelling approaches, users should refer to PBO’s report, “[Estimating the Top Tail of the Family Wealth Distribution in Canada](https://pbo-dpb.gc.ca/en/blog/news/RP-2021-007-S--estimating-top-tail-family-wealth-distribution-in-canada--estimation-queue-superieure-distribution-patrimoine-familial-au-canada)”.
 The use and interpretation of the data contained in HFD is entirely the responsibility of users.